Skip to main content

 • Track if buyers are contacting your leads directly

-• Watch for suspicious patterns
+• Watch for suspicious patterns (buyer bids but never wins)

 Why You Need Multiple Buyers